1Genevieve/CEA_Model_160135576/README.md

 ![long-term Markov model](https://github.com/1Genevieve/CEA_Model_160135576/blob/main/LT%20Markov.jpg)

 The health state transition probabilities are shown in Table 4.
 These transition probabilities are not time-dependent; they remain the same throughout the long-term period regardless of previous health states experienced.
-The associated costs of being in any of the said health states and were assumed to be the same as in the initial short-term, one-year period and held constant in the 50-year time horizon.
-The utility attached to each of the health states was also assumed to the same.
+The associated costs of being in any of the said health states were assumed to be the same as in the initial short-term one-year period and held constant in the 50-year time horizon.
+The utility attached to each of the health states was also assumed to be the same.
 No cost was attributed to death.
-Although patients can be at risk for other co-morbidities which may affect the health state transitions, this risk was not incorporated in the analysis.
+Although patients can be at risk for other co-morbidities that may affect the health state transitions, this risk was not incorporated in the analysis.

 ### Cost-effectiveness analysis